cucumber-ltd/opencollective-github-voting/CUCUMBER-PRO-DIFFERENCES.md

 This simplifies access control, since it can be done at the time of subscription.

 When new data is saved in a `*Queries` store, it *schedules* signals to be sent to subscribers.
-The scheduled signals will be flushed when `flushScheduledSignals` is called.
+The scheduled signals will be flushed when `flush` is called.

 This allows `Then` steps to explicitly flush the signals, and querying the `*Queries` only after receiving the signal.
 This verifies that both the signal part and the query part works as expected, and no